shashankdixit047/SatyanndHospital/README.md

 ## Upcoming Events
 - FAQ Page : section of different type of questions. like Doctor, Primary care, Lab test, Privacy and security, about Us
-- blog Page: for blog post defferent of type.
+- blog Page: for blog post different of type.
+- Serives Page: example in detailed about Services or department